wso2/docs-choreo-dev/en/pe-docs/docs/infrastructure/domains/configure-a-custom-domain-for-your-organization.md

             If the CNAME mapping is correct, the verification completes successfully.
 It can take some time for the configured CNAME mapping to be globally available.

 9. On successful verification of the custom domain, click **Next**.
 10. Select a TLS certificate provider depending on your preference.
-You can either import the TLS certificates you created for the custom domain or click **Let's Encrypt** to allow Choreo to generate and manage the certificates for you.
+You can either import the TLS certificates you created for the custom domain or click **Let's Encrypt** to allow {{ product_name }} to generate and manage the certificates for you.

     !!! note "If you want to import your own certificate, it should adhere to specific guidelines"